Original Title: I tre volti della paura

 The pioneers of Heavy and Doom Metal got their name from this movie.
 Today, the band led by Ozzy Osbourne is much more famous than the Italian film, even though it’s a movie by a legendary horror filmmaker, Mario Bava.

 Like XX with the stop-motion animation, Black Sabbath also has introductory scenes.
 These scenes feature Boris Karloff’s presentations with a comedic tone.
 Karloff is also the antagonist in one of the stories.

 The Three Faces

-Wurdalak is an undead vampire present in the Slavic mythology.
-Different than the vampire we are used to, the wurdalak feeds on the blood of his family members, killing them and turning them into wurdalaks.
+The second story is a more traditional monster horror.
+The Wurdalak is a vampire from Slavic mythology.
+Differently than the typical vampire in popular culture, the Wurdalak feeds on the blood of his family members, turning them into Wurdalaks themselves.